commaai/comma-steering-control/README.md

 `commaSteeringControl` is a dataset of car steering information from ~12500 hours of driving with openpilot engaged.
 We control steering on most cars in openpilot using `steeringTorque`.
 This results in some lateral acceleration depending on both the car's internal vehicle dynamics and external factors (car speed, road roll, etc).
-Learning this relationship is essential to have a robust feedback loop and to follow the planned trajectory. `commaSteeringControl` is the largest controls dataset of its kind, spanning
-100+ platforms across 10+ brands.
+Learning this relationship is essential to having accurate steering control in openpilot. `commaSteeringControl` is the largest controls dataset of its kind, spanning hundreds of car models across 10+ brands.

+The main purpose of this dataset is to give the community access to the data needed to model the steering of their car, and with that make a more accurate steering controller in openpilot to improve openpilot's performance on that car.
+We hope this dataset aids and accelerates that effort.

+This is the largest dataset of vehicle dynamics ever released.
+It can also be used to develop or verify practical vehicle dynamics models for tire slip, road roll, lateral acceleration, understeer/oversteer, etc. We may add more fields for this goal in the future.

 ![image](https://github.com/commaai/comma-steering-control/assets/1649262/57458e52-aea1-4b16-9f02-fa5a99559999)

 ## Timeline